mrozowjj/reading-notes/README.md

 ## Growth Mindset

-A growth mindset is the idea that you can learn or improve through effort; what you know or what you can do now are things you learned before.
+A growth mindset is the idea that you can learn or improve through effort; what you know or what you can do now are things you learned before

+### Three ways to keep yourself in a growth mindset

+* One
+* Two
-Three
+* Three